 How to respond to safeguarding incidents

-To comply with your legal duties as a charity trustee, you must react responsibly to reports of safeguarding risks and incidents of abuse, and take steps to make sure that people working in the charity know how to deal with these.
+To comply with your legal duties as a charity trustee, you must responsibly handle all incidents or allegations of abuse and reports of safeguarding risks or procedural failures.
+You must also make sure that people working in the charity know how to deal with safeguarding issues.

 Paid charity employees and advisers can report suspected wrongdoing as a whistleblower.